History of Stamford, Connecticut: Colonial history

-The first public schoolhouse in Stamford was a "crude, unheated wooden structure only ten or twelve feet square".
-It was built in 1671 when settlers tore down their original meeting house, which they had outgrown after three decades, and used some of the timbers to put up a school near the Old Town Hall on Atlantic Square.
+During the 1640s, a mill was built on the Rippowam River, and a wooden meeting house was built.
+The first public schoolhouse was built in Stamford in 1671, and has been described by a local historian as a "crude, unheated wooden structure only ten or twelve feet square".
+It was built when settlers tore down their original meeting house, which they had outgrown after three decades, and used some of the timbers to put up a school near the Old Town Hall on Atlantic Square.
 On the nearby common they built a new 38 ft2 meeting house, which also served as the Congregational church.
-In 1838 William Betts founded Betts Academy in Stamford which operated until it burned in 1908.